 This provides substantial cause to conclude that congregation elders not only hampered this investigation, but their obstruction of their own internal policies led to the sexual abuse of a minimum of two additional children in Heber Springs.

-Of course, it did not help that Watkins remained an appointed elder in the congregation until he was reportedly disfellowshipped in 2017.
+Of course, it did not help that Watkins remained an appointed elder in the congregation until he was reportedly defrocked as elder in 2017, then disfellowshipped in 2018.

 What’s the Reporting Law?